-- Claimant must be an Australian resident (page 56). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of temporary absence from Australia.
+- Claimant must be an Australian resident (page 56). - A newly arrived resident's waiting period (page 55) of 208 weeks applies to claimants.
+Some exemptions may apply. - May be paid for up to 6 weeks of temporary absence from Australia.